What is a Private Cloud?

 - Be hosted internally or hosted in a commercial data centre

 - Have a higher level of security and privacy

-- Be more cost and energy efficient than traditional servers
+- Provide greater costs savings and energy efficiency than traditional servers

 - Be more resilient and reliable than traditional servers